-In addition, Sutula said, she discovered that Kiva was offering volume discounts to customers who ordered in bulk, which is a tactic she can’t compete with.
+In addition, Sutula said, she discovered that another manufacturer was offering volume discounts to customers who ordered in bulk, which is a tactic she can’t compete with.

-“It’s just a price that makes us look like chumps,” Sutula said, adding that she hadn’t heard from anyone at Kiva about the change.
+“It’s just a price that makes us look like chumps,” Sutula said, adding that she hadn’t heard from anyone at Kiva about the new sales practices.

 “It is kind of an unappreciated tactic for me.
 I’m a small retailer.”